 This dynamic character of fossilization can be best illustrated and interpreted from the diagram used by Włodarski (1998) to represent the learning curve reflecting the effects of learning (the y axis) in relation with time (the x axis).
-Here, by analogy, the horizontal axis is linked with time determined by the three stages of fossilization,
+Here, by analogy, the horizontal axis is linked to time determined by the three stages of fossilization, whereas the vertical y axis stands for the scope of fossilization defined by the frequency of occurrence of a given category of fossilization syndromes.